harithanandini/PRODIGY_CS_03/README.md

 Text area with suggestions showing exactly which criteria are missing.

-How It Works
+3.How It Works
 The core function check_password_strength(password) returns:

  >strength: one of "WEAK", "MEDIUM", or "STRONG", based on how many of the five rules are satisfied.

   >missing: a list of human‑readable messages for each unmet criterion.

-The GUI:
+4.The GUI:

   >Takes the password from an entry field (masked with *).